bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/07_Sample_Applications/03_C/Simple.rst

 ------

 The Simple application is a C application that increases a counter by means of a task.
-The counter is stored inside a file that is transfered to the worker when the task is executed.
-Thus, the tasks inferface is defined as follows:
+The counter is stored inside a file that is transferred to the worker when the task is executed.
+Thus, the tasks interface is defined as follows:

 .. code-block:: C